hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 ###### **How does it work?**

-1. Defining an entity.
+1. When to use?

-   - When using entity patterns for entity extraction, entity should be defined as name of any object which can have infinitely many values.
+   - Infinitely many entity values present.
+Using `Dictionary` isn't sustainable.

-   - `Entity Patterns` was buit to extract names of things, in other words nouns(proper or common).
+   - `Entity Patterns` was built to extract names of things, in other words nouns(proper or common).

    - It doesn't work on phrase detection tasks like extracting `set up a reminder` from `I want to set up a reminder`